Lonami/grammers/grammers-client/DEPS.md

 Used for supporting logging in to accounts with 2-factor authentication enabled.

-## grammers-mtproto

-Used to configure the underlying protocol and transport used.

 ## grammers-mtsender

 Used to drive the network connection to Telegram.